GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

 This server connects [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) clients such as the [Gemini CLI](https://github.com/google-gemini/gemini-cli) to the [**Gemini Cloud Assist APIs**](https://cloud.google.com/gemini/docs/api-and-reference).
 It allows you to use natural language to understand, manage, and troubleshoot your Google Cloud environment directly from the local command line.

 > [!NOTE]
-> The [Google Cloud Platform Terms of Service](https://cloud.google.com/terms/) and the [Data Processing and Security Terms](https://cloud.google.com/terms/data-processing-terms) do not apply to any component of the Gemini Cloud Assist MCP Server software.
+> The **Google Cloud Platform Terms of Service** (available at https://cloud.google.com/terms/) and the **Data Processing and Security Terms** (available at https://cloud.google.com/terms/data-processing-terms) do not apply to any component of the Gemini Cloud Assist MCP Server software.

 To learn more about Gemini Cloud Assist, see the [Gemini Cloud Assist overview](https://cloud.google.com/gemini/docs/cloud-assist/) in the Google Cloud documentation.